HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Ontology vs. enum vs. free text

-Many fields in the HCA metadata standard benefit from using a controlled vocabulary to restrict valid values.
-Such restrictions benefit data consumers who might filter, search, or order fields based on values of interest.
-For example,  Using an ontology to define a set of valid values for a metadata field is preferred over using a JSON *enum* in most cases, provided that an appropriate ontology with good or full coverage is available.
+Metadata fields will benefit from using a controlled vocabulary to restrict valid values.
+Such restrictions enable data consumers to filter, search, or order fields based on values of interest without having to account for different values that mean the same thing.
+For example, the `genus_species` field benefits from using a controlled vocabulary so that all human data is annotated with `"genus_species": "Homo sapiens"` instead of with other possible values such as "Human" (colloquial term), "homo sapiens" (different case), "Homo sapeins" (misspelling), or "Hs" (shorthand).

+The HCA Metadata Standard is committed to using controlled vocabularies - in the form of externally maintained **ontologies** and JSON **enums** - to standardize valid values for metadata fields.
+In most cases, using an ontology is preferred over using a JSON *enum* provided that an appropriate ontology with good or full coverage is available.

 The advantages of using an HCA ontology over an *enum* include: